Vocabulary and Context

 Vocabulary and Context:

-This occurs because students may not understand other words in the passage that are needed to help them analyze
+This occurs because students may not understand other words in a passage that are necessary for them to help figure out

 I'd like to spend a bit of time examining this area, because context and its relationship to reading comprehension